 - Medullary: This rare type of thyroid cancer accounts for less than ten percent of all thyroid cancers.
 Medullary thyroid cancer (MTC) is divided into two types: sporadic MTC and familial MTC.
 Sporadic MTC accounts for 85 percent of all MTC.
 Familial MTC is hereditary and usually develops early in life.

 - Anaplastic: This is an aggressive, fast-growing tumor that can spread rapidly throughout the neck and to other body tissues and organs.
 It accounts for only 1 percent of all thyroid cancers and cannot be cured with surgery.

-- Thyroid lymphoma: In this rare type of thyroid cancer more lymph originates in the thyroid.
+- Thyroid lymphoma: A rare type of lymphoma that originates in the thyroid.

 The best nonsurgical way to determine whether or not the nodule is cancerous is with fine needle aspiration (FNA).
 In this biopsy, an extremely thin needle is used to remove (or aspirate) a small amount of cells from the thyroid nodule.
 The aspirated samples are sent to the lab where they are carefully examined for abnormalities.